PlatFll/Slime-Project/README.md

             StartCoroutine(Invulnerability());
         }
 ```
-<H4>Lava.</H4>
+<h4>Lava.</h4>

-<p>I wanted to add a mechanic that would make the player keep going and not stop, a time limit obviously wouldn't work in a game like this so what better option than to be chases by rising lava to keep you going up the platforms?</p>
+<p>I wanted to add a mechanic that would make the player keep going and not stop, a time limit obviously wouldn't work in a game like this so what better option than to be chased by rising lava to keep you going up the platforms?</p>

 <p>Well...
 It was supposed to be lava but as I'm not really good at pixel art...
 Just see for yourself.</p>